airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 1. `TEMPORAL_HOST` - Define the url where Temporal is hosted at.
 Please include the port.
 Airbyte services use this information.
 2. `INTERNAL_API_HOST` - Define the url where the Airbyte Server is hosted at.
 Please include the port.
 Airbyte services use this information.
 3. `WEBAPP_URL` - Define the url the Airbyte Webapp is hosted at.
 Please include the port.
 Airbyte services use this information.
+You can set this variable to your custom domain name to change the Airbyte instance URL provided in notifications.

 #### Jobs